Mark-MDO47/FPGA_RBG_2_RBGW/README.md

 ![alt text](https://github.com/Mark-MDO47/FPGA_RBG_2_RBGW/blob/master/images/Concept_649x351.jpg "Overall Concept for FPGA_RBT_2_RBGW")

-If I can get any delivered, I will use the iCEstick evaluation board to house the FPGA part of the project; I am certainly not able to solder a ball-grid-array FPGA myself.
+I will use the iCEstick evaluation board to house the FPGA part of the project; I am certainly not able to solder a ball-grid-array FPGA myself.
 The iCEstick uses the iCE40HX1K-TQ144 package from Lattice Semiconductor.
 * https://www.latticesemi.com/products/developmentboardsandkits/icestick
+* note: one iCEstick delivered today 25 July!

 ## The Story